Painting (Kathmandu, Nepal)

 From 2010 onwards, he travelled throughout the countryside, working and painting in different villages and cities.
 This period saw him move away from the predominantly landscape subject matter, and move toward human and wildlife studies.
-John’s style of painting also explored impressionistic, realism and more abstractionist styles during this time.
+Amrit’s style of painting also explored impressionistic, realism and more abstractionist styles during this time.

 Later, he had four successful private shows in Kathmandu representing the work that had been produced during his time in the countryside.
 He settled down in Kathmandu in 2017 where now he paints full-time.

 His style of painting has been described as eclectic in the past, but current work has settled into more of a crossover between impressionism and abstractionism.
 Amrit describes his work as ‘Essence’, where he explores the inspiration and fundamental ideas he draws from the subject matter.
 His landscape subjects become a relationship between the animate and inanimate, where the two co-exist, forming and shaping each other.
 Moreover, the colours used are more expressive of what he feels and how he interprets those feelings.